Midland Railway 700 Class: Military service

 78 locomotives of the class were loaned to the War Department during the First World War and were used by the Railway Operating Division of the Royal Engineers for military duties in France.
 A further three were selected to go but instead were loaned to the London and South Western Railway (LSWR) between December 1917 and February 1920 The locomotives allocated were 2707–11/13–88 of which 2783–85 were sent to the LSWR.
 The remainder went to France at various dates in 1917 before being returned to the MR in 1919–20.
 All returned to service with the MR except 2765, which was scrapped at Derby in 1920 after suffering broken frames during its time with the ROD.

 One engine, 2717, was cut off in No man's land during the Battle of Cambrai in November 1917 and was subsequently captured by the German army during Operation Michael.
 The Germans salvaged the engine and used it on their military railway in the Brussels area.
 Recovered after the war, the engine was returned to the MR.

+Preservation

+None of the 700 Class locomotives survived into preservation, but a tender from No. 2846 does survive behind preserved 156 Class No. 158A.